travelmarx/scrapbook101core/docbuild/articles/technology-overview.md

 ## Geocode

-Scrapbook101core can be used with Bing Maps [geocoding][geocode].
+{{productName}} can be used with Bing Maps [geocoding][geocode].
 Geocoding is the process of converting an address presented as a string ("Seattle, WA, USA") into a location on Earth represented by geographical coordinates (latitude and longitude).
-Each Scrapbook101core item has an associated **location** that contains a string value such as "Seattle, WA, USA" or "Italy".
+Each {{productName}} item has an associated **location** that contains a string value such as "Seattle, WA, USA" or "Italy".

 If you set the `bingMapKey` key in the `appsettings.json` file to a valid key, then geocoding is enabled and addition to the **location**, a **geoLocation** value is calculated that contains the geographical coordinates corresponding to the string value.
 If the `bingMapKey` key is blank, which it is by default, no geocoding is performed.

 Why is geocoding important?
-With the intuitive nature of searching for information on a map coupled with the integration of maps in many aspects of our lives, it is important to associated Scrapbook101core items with geocodes that are universal and independent of string names.
+With the intuitive nature of searching for information on a map coupled with the integration of maps in many aspects of our lives, it is important to associated {{productName}} items with geocodes that are universal and independent of string names.
 A good analogy is in botany when referring to a plant.
 The most accurate way to refer to a plant is by its scientific name rather than its common name, which depends on location and language.

 Taking the example above and using the [Bing Maps Rest Service][bingrest] with an unstructured URL, we can test finding the geocode for "Seattle, WA" as follows: